IronManYG/SpendLess/README.md

    - Better code organization and navigation

 5. **Feature Development**
-   - Each feature (Auth, Library, Viewer, etc.) can be developed and tested independently
+   - Each feature (Auth, Transactions, Export, etc.) can be developed and tested independently
    - Clear boundaries between different app functionalities
    - Easier to add new features without affecting existing ones
    - Supports potential dynamic feature delivery in the future